Aisha-Nanyonga/Todo-item-challenge/README.md

 It is an item-list app where Edu students can add tasks that they would like to accomplish for the day.

 # How to use App
 - Students can add tasks they would like to accomplish
-- Students can check off a task that they have accomplished
+- Students can check off a task that they have accomplished by clicking on the done task
-- Students can also remove all items from the list
+- Students can also click on the close button to remove all items from the list

 # Built with
 - Html